dczmer/davelab/01_developer-productivity/01_zsh-configuration/02_prompt/README.md

 ls xyz123
 ```

+You should see a red status code in your prompt string.

 Now try suspending a job to the background with `ctrl+z`:

 ```zsh
 less ./README.md
 ```

 Press `ctrl+z` to suspend the process to the background.
-You should see a yellow '1' next to your prompt now.
+You should see a yellow `1` next to your prompt now.

 Type `fg` to bring the job back to the foreground, then hit `q` to exit.